vdaas/vald/docs/tutorial/get-started.md

 </details>

-## Prepare the kubernetes cluster
+## Prepare the Kubernetes Cluster

 1. Prepare kubernetes cluster

-    To complete get started, the kubernetes cluster is required.<br>
+    To complete get started, the Kubernetes cluster is required.<br>
     Vald will run on Cloud Service such as GKE, AWS.
-    In the sense of trying to "Get-Started", [k3d](https://k3d.io/) or [kind](https://kind.sigs.k8s.io/) are easy kubernetes tools to use.
+    In the sense of trying to "Get-Started", [k3d](https://k3d.io/) or [kind](https://kind.sigs.k8s.io/) are easy Kubernetes tools to use.

 1. Apply kubenetes metrics server

-    After creating your kubernetes cluster, let's apply kubernetes metrics server.
+    After creating your Kubernetes cluster, let's apply Kubernetes metrics server.

     ```bash
     kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml